What is Chinese Medicine?

 While the answer to this question is specific to the individual and his or her sensitivity, acupuncture is not usually painful.

 More sensitive areas on the body, such as the hands and feet, may feel a slight pinch on insertion, that goes away almost immediately.
-And some people may be more sensitive in general, but this pinch does not typically last through the whole treatment.
+And some people may be more sensitive in general, but this pinch does not typically last more than a split second.

 How does Acupuncture Work?